oracle/graal/docs/reference-manual/graalvm-updater.md

 Generic support for Node.js, R, Ruby, Python, and WebAssembly will work out of the box in most cases.
 It is recommended to fine-tune system-dependent configurations, following the recommendations in the component post-installation messages.

-## Install Components on GraaalVM Community
+## Install Components on GraalVM Community

 You can install a component on GraalVM Community Edition **by component's ID** using GraalVM Updater: `gu install ComponentId`.
 GraalVM Updater downloads a component from GitHub.